SHARE Virtual Summer Apprenticeships – Faculty Information

 Program Overview

-The SHARE Virtual Summer Apprenticeship program provides early career undergraduates majoring in social sciences, humanities, or arts fields with an opportunity to work closely with a faculty mentor on a research project over the summer.
-These meaningful learning experiences allow students to develop foundational research skills that they can build on as they progress through their academic career, as well as to establish mentoring relationships with faculty.
+The SHARE Virtual Summer Apprenticeship program provides early career undergraduates majoring in social sciences, humanities, or arts fields with an opportunity to work closely with a faculty mentor on a research or creative project over the summer.
+These meaningful learning experiences allow students to develop foundational research, creative, or technical skills that they can build on as they progress through their academic career, as well as to establish mentoring relationships with faculty.

-Examples of SHARE apprentice duties may include, but are not limited to: conducting literature reviews, assisting in designing a study or experiment, coding and/or analyzing data, and conducting and/or transcribing interviews.
+Examples of SHARE apprentice duties may include, but are not limited to: conducting literature reviews, assisting in designing a study or experiment, coding and/or analyzing data, developing creative content, and conducting and/or transcribing interviews.

 Program Timeline